bobthesponge10/ServerServer/README.md

 A users scope by default is the base scope.
 Meaning they can only execute commands in the base scope and not commands added from the different Controllers.

+There are two ways to execute a command in a specific scope.

+The first way is to specify the scope in front of the command.
+The scope can be the scope of a Controller or it can be the scope of a Server that is a member of a Controller

+    /Controller/Server:command
+    or
+    /Controller:command

+The second way to specify the scope of a command is to focus onto a specific scope.
+When focused on a scope, every command entered is entered within that scope and any output from something not in that scope is not displayed.
+This can be done to focus on a Controller or just a specific server.

+    focus Controller
+    or
+    focus Controller Servers
+To un-focus back to the base scope just use the "unfocus" command.

+### Filtering
+Filtering is similar to focusing on a scope because it limits the output of servers to the user.
+Filtering can be used

 ## Command List